 Here are a few examples:

-In these examples, the user’s first name is combined with their job title or position, providing clear identification of their role within the company.
+In these examples, the user’s first name is combined with their job title or position, clearly identifying their role within the company.

 5. Keywords

 Using industry-related keywords in email addresses can be an informal way to communicate the nature of the business.
-This approach is particularly useful for businesses in creative or casual industries.
+This approach is beneficial for businesses in creative or casual industries.
 Here are a few examples:

 - [email protected] for a craft brewery